vgstation-coders/vgstation13/tgui/docs/component-reference.md

 - `content: string` - Content of the tooltip.
 Must be a plain string.
 Fragments or other elements are **not** supported.

-## `tgui/layouts`
+## `vgui/layouts`

 ### `Window`

 A root-level component, which draws the window chrome, titlebar, resize handlers, and controls the UI theme.
-All tgui interfaces must implement it in one way or another.
+All vgui interfaces must implement it in one way or another.

 Example: